 The Community College Consortium for Open Educational Resources (CCCOER) promotes the awareness and adoption of open educational policies, practices, and resources.
 We believe that these practices will expand student access to education while supporting academic freedom and faculty choice of openly licensed curriculum materials.
-Our membership includes hundreds of colleges in 27 US states and 2 Canadian provinces.
+Our membership includes hundreds of colleges across North America.
 CCCOER is part of the global Open Education Consortium.

 As a community of practice for open education, we provide resources, support and opportunities for collaboration for learning, planning, and implementing successful open educational programs at community and technical colleges.
 Our activities include sharing best practices through regular webinars, online advocacy events and conferences; maintaining an active community email list for current news, ideas, queries and support; raising awareness of open education and its benefits; conducting workshops and presentations throughout North America; and supporting the needs of students and faculty at colleges engaged in OER adoption for courses and full degree pathways.

 About Community Colleges

 Community and technical colleges were founded in the twentieth century to expand educational access for all students seeking high-quality, affordable higher education options.
 Community and technical colleges fill an important role in allowing learners of all ages and backgrounds to acquire skills and knowledge, whether for career development, personal development, or as the first phase of their longer-term higher education plans.
 Community and technical colleges support open access policies that offer equal and fair treatment to all students, with a focus on teaching and lifelong learning, making open educational practices an excellent fit.